skytin1004/Unlocking-Azure-AI/README.md

 Unlocking Azure AI offers a hands-on approach to learning Azure AI, providing **step-by-step tutorials** and practical examples.
 By the end of this guide, you'll have the skills to build your own AI-powered applications using **Azure OpenAI** and other Azure AI Services.

+> [!NOTE]
+>
+> ## Why This Repository?
+>
+> As the maintainer of [Co-op Translator](https://github.com/Azure/co-op-translator), an open-source project that leverages Azure OpenAI and Azure Computer Vision, I’ve had the opportunity to explore Azure AI Services to solve real-world challenges.
+This guide reflects my journey and is designed to help you get started with building your own AI-powered solutions.

 ---
 ## Features
 - **Step-by-Step Tutorials**: Learn how to create AI-powered applications from scratch.